zhaoluyun/week-2/README.md

 Second, we'd like to provide users with the ability to export our data in a simplified CSV format.
 We can provide this to them in console printouts.
 * On application start, console.log EITHER:
-    * An array for the keys and an array for each 'row'
+    * An array for the keys and an array for each 'row' OR
     * An array of arrays in which the first sub-array contains keys and the rest of the arrays contain the 'rows' of our CSV